f5devcentral/xcmcndemoguide/README.rst

 The included link to a utility service provides some helpful tools to assist with both configuration and testing of the environments:

-- Generate a domain and configure DNS records for it based on xC CNAME and other specific parameters
+- Generate a domain and configure DNS records for it based on F5 Distributed Cloud Services CNAME and other specific parameters

 Resources
 #########